dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 `interpreted_it_load_mw` is the estimate of the IT-side capacity represented by the reported figure. `estimated_grid_side_mw` is the estimated facility- or gride-side capacity after applying the assigned PUE.
 It is not an estimate of average or peak load.

-Annual electricity use is estimated separately using the assigned load factor:
+Annual electricity use is estimated separately using the assigned :

 <pre>
-estimated TWh/year = grid-side MW × load factor × 8,760 / 1,000,000
+estimated TWh/year = grid-side MW × Utilization proxy × 8,760 / 1,000,000
 </pre>

 Backup power permits and reactor capacity entries are not treated as data center grid load unless a separate IT load, site load, or grid-connection capacity is reported.
 This is why some projects may show a reported capacity but no estimated grid load.